WitchPHD/witchphd/README.md

 ## Greetings!

-Usually this is the part where I'd describe how you should use my super simple script...
-But this isn't really designed for a user to do anything with.

-This is the repo Cloudflare reads when updating my website and as such it contains the code for said website: witchphd.com
+This is the readme file for my website, and lives in the repo that is the codebase for my website: witchphd.com

-Enjoy, I guess!
+For some reason, this readme file is also the main readme for my github profile.
+I encourage you to poke around my website, my script-kiddie apps, and my MTG content.